 TUANZ and its members are bound to Association’s Constitution.
 This document was last updated by members at the 2016 Annual General Meeting.
 You can download and read a copy of the Constitution and Rules of the Associationhere.

-The AGM for TUANZ for the year ended 31 March 2018, was held on Wednesday 26th September 2018 at KPMG, Auckland.
+The AGM for TUANZ for the year ended 31 March 2019, will be held on Tuesday 24th September 2019 at KPMG, Auckland.

 Liz Gosling is the Chief Information Officer at Auckland University of Technology.